I’m sticking with the award theme this week it seems…

 Do you watch any of the various award shows on TV?
 There are quite a few these days aren’t there?
 Do you plan to watch the upcoming Oscars?
 I’ll be watching.

 My mother loved movies too.
 When I was growing up, she always tuned in to watch the Oscars, so I watched too.
 Even though it aired (and still does) on a school night, we stayed up late each year watching to the very end.
-In a way, watching the Oscars sort of feels like something we still “do” together.
+In a way, watching the Oscars feels like something we still “do” together.
 Each year I imagine what her picks might be.

 One of the great things about having my own blog is that whenever I feel like it, I get to be a movie critic.
 Actually being one would probably be my dream job.